All Episodes

 Obama did not accept her apology because he believed that Clinton's campaign was circulating emails claiming he was a Muslim.

-According to Reggie Love, Obama's personal assistant and chief body man, quote, the candidate Obama very respectfully told her the apology was kind but largely meaningless given the emails it was rumored her camp had been sending out labeling him as a Muslim.
+According to Reggie Love, Obama's personal assistant and chief bodyman, quote, the candidate Obama very respectfully told her the apology was kind, but largely meaningless given the emails it was rumored her camp had been sending out labeling him as a Muslim.

-I remember when Billy Shaheen made the comment.
+I remember when Billy Shaheen made the comment, this guy's going to be a drug dealer in his past.

 Who knows?

-Do we want this guy being present?
+Do we want this guy being and they forced Shaheen to resign?

-He did this giant Maya culpa.
+They did this giant meat culpa.

-I remember sitting here flabbergasted watching all this because we've been told my entire life, this is Democrats do not think this way about blacks.
+I remember sitting here flabbergasted watching all this because we've been told my entire life.

 Democrats do not stereotype.